pascalbros/pascalbros.github.io/index.md

-## Pasquale Ambrosini
+## Pasquale (or Pascal) Ambrosini

-Pasquale (or Pascal) is an indie Software Engineer who is passionate about mobile and game development.
-He has been engineering iOS apps since 2010 but he is comfortable with other languages such as C, C++, C#, JavaScript and Java.
+I'm an indie Software Engineer passionate about mobile and game development. iOS Developer since 2010, interested in IoT, Embedded systems and AI, comfortable with other languages such as C, C++, C#, JavaScript and Java.

 `//TODO`